Ssegura09/thebridge./README.md

 * Implementing Username/Password Validation upon User login

-* Continuing formatting to enhance User-friendliness of navigation within the app
+* Continuing formatting to enhance User-friendliness and overall aesthetic of interface and of navigation within the app

 ### Highlights
-* Highlight
+* The User#saved_psych_categories method

+* The creative code associated using TTY:Prompt

 #